doylek1/ResGuides-NLTK/example_shakespeare.md

 # Example: Shakespeare

-This study investigates the way that 'y-' and 'th-' pronouns alternate in the full corpus of 37 Shakespearean plays.
-For 'y' pronouns think; 'you', 'your' etc...
-And ye olde; 'thee', 'thine', 'thou' etc... for 'th' pronouns.
+> explain the research here, how they used NLTK and the team or person that wrote the paper (multidisciplinary or in the person interdisciplinary??)

-> explain the research here, how they used nltk and the team or person that wrote the paper (multidiscplinary or in the person interdiscplinary??)
+Mahowald's research sits between historical English, computer science, psycho-linguistics and brain and cognitive sciences.

-Significantly,  the  words  most  useful  in  classifying  a  pronoun  as  y-pronouns include high-register words such as lordship, madam, lords, and sir.
+His 2012 study investigates the way that *y-* and *th-* pronouns alternate in the full corpus of 37 Shakespearean plays.
+For *y-* pronouns think; 'you', 'your' etc...
+And ye olde; 'thee', 'thine', 'thou' etc... for *th-* pronouns.

-After a group of conjugated second-person verbs like 'art' and 'wert', the words most associated with 'th-' pronouns  are  words such as torment, nuncle (?), lesser,  and villain.
+Mahoward uses NLTK to write a '[Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)' classifer.
+This statistical formula for probability considers each occurrence of a second-person pronoun as a 'black box' that to be resolved into a *y-* pronoun or a *th-* pronoun depending on the surrounding words.
+The ability  to  discriminate  between  forms  based  only  on  context is a form of collocational analysis, which we will dabble with ourselves in the activity ahead.
+In the case of this study, collocational analysis confirms  the  hypothesis that the two classes of second-person pronoun are used distinctly in the Shakespearean corpus.

-The ability  to  discriminate  between  forms  based  only  on  context or collocational analysis, confirms  the  hypothesis that the two classes of second-person pronoun are used distinctly in the Shakespearean corpus.
+Significantly,  the  words  most  useful  in  classifying  a  pronoun  as  *y-* pronouns include high-register words such as lordship, madam, lords, and sir.
+After a group of conjugated second-person verbs like 'didst' and 'hast', the words most associated with *th-* pronouns  are  words such as torment, nuncle (a hilarious word for uncle), lesser,  and villain.

-And that these pronouns are use similarly to *Tu* and *Vous* in French.
-'Th-' for familiar and 'y-' for formal.
-The analysis also seems to suggest that these pronouns were used, at least in Shakespeare, in a similarly classist fashion.
-'Th-' for addressing servants and 'y-' for nobility.
+> insert that table with the list of words here

-This is a form of collocational analysis, as I mentioned and will be using collocations in our challenge.
+If you have any French, you will be interested to know that these pronouns are used similarly to *Tu* and *Vous*. *Y-* for formal situations or when an inferior is addressing a 'social better' and *th-* when addressing a servant, peer or other familiar persons.

 > include tables etc...